Digital Nomad Life in Vancouver, Canada

 What do people appreciate most about the culture in Vancouver?

 "Expatriates in Vancouver appreciate the city's diverse culture, with its mix of cultures from around the world.
 They also appreciate the city's vibrant art and music scene, with its many galleries, theatres, and live music venues.
 Vancouverites are known for their friendly and welcoming attitude, which makes it easy for expats to feel at home.
 The city's natural beauty, with its mountains, forests, and ocean, is also a major draw for expats.
-Finally, Vancouver's mild climate and abundance of outdoor activities make it an ideal place to live," explained one expat living in Vancouver, Canada.
+Finally, Vancouver's mild climate and abundance of outdoor activities make it an ideal place to live," said one person in Vancouver.

 What do people find most challenging about the culture in Vancouver?